quicwg/base-drafts/draft-ietf-quic-tls.md

 Note:

-: The Destination Connection ID is of arbitrary length, and it could be zero length if the server sends a Retry packet with a zero-length Source Connection ID field.
-In this case, the Initial keys provide no assurance to the client that the server received its packet; the client has to rely on the exchange that included the Retry packet for that property.
+: The Destination Connection ID field could be any length up to 20 bytes, including zero length if the server sends a Retry packet with a zero-length Source Connection ID field.
+After a Retry, the Initial keys provide the client no assurance that the server received its packet; the client has to rely on the exchange that included the Retry packet to validate the server address;
+  see Section 8.1 of {{QUIC-TRANSPORT}}.

 {{test-vectors}} contains sample Initial packets.